KShebek/cbe504/main.typ

 Delta G_i &= Delta G_i^std + R T ln(Q_"a ")\
 Delta G_i &= Delta G_i^std + R T ln(product_j a_(j)^(nu_(i,j))).
 $<eq:dg_nonstandard>
-where $Delta G_i$ is at the reaction conditions (i.e. not necessarily standard state) and $Q_"a "$ is the activity-based reaction quotient, computed in an analogous manner as the activity-based equilibrium constant but without a restriction of the activities being those at equilibrium.
+where $Delta G_i$ is at the reaction conditions (i.e. not necessarily standard state), and $Q_"a "$ is the activity-based reaction quotient, computed in an analogous manner as the activity-based equilibrium constant but without a restriction of the activities being those at equilibrium.
 We can convert between activities and concentrations to arrive at
 $
 Delta G_i = Delta G_i^std + R T ln((gamma_"P " conc("P")/C^std)/(gamma_"A " conc("A")/C^std gamma_"B " conc("B")/C^std) )\